opiproject/opi-prov-life/IPU_PROVISIONING.md

 Provisioning follows the same rules as a Multi-Host NIC, based on a set of device types:
- * '''Data Plane Devices''': Virtio-net, Virtio-blk, NVMe and idpf are data plane devices exposed to attached hosts.
+ * **Data Plane Devices**: Virtio-net, Virtio-blk, NVMe and idpf are data plane devices exposed to attached hosts.
 Resetting a data plane device will reset the device only, and will leave all other devices (and all other hosts) unchanged.
- * '''Control Plane Device''': A control plane device (usually on the embedded core complex) is capable of resetting any of the host interfaces (e.g., PCIe) of the Multi-Host NIC.
+ * **Control Plane Device**: A control plane device (usually on the embedded core complex) is capable of resetting any of the host interfaces (e.g., PCIe) of the Multi-Host NIC.
 It is also able to request a full device reset from the management controller.
- * '''Management Device'';': A Chassis Management Controller (CMC) and/or an Integrated Management Controller (IMC) is given a Management Device capable of managing and resetting the entire IPU.
+ * **Management Device**: A Chassis Management Controller (CMC) and/or an Integrated Management Controller (IMC) is given a Management Device capable of managing and resetting the entire IPU.
+An IMC is a second embedded host available in certain IPU devices.

 ## Host Perspectives

-From the point of view of an attached host (including the embedded complex):
+From the point of view of an attached host (including integrated ones):

  * Startup Enumeration: The set of devices available to that Host at startup will be found right at PCIe enumeration time.